ehrpg/qstar/docs/index.md

 character, or a high enough wall that requires help from another to successfully climb.

 ### Competition

-When two characters, or a character and an NPC, pitch their skills against each other both roll the respective skill dice.
-Whoever has the highest roll (out of any of the dice) wins.
+When two characters, or a character and an NPC, pitch their skills against each other both roll the respective skills.
+Whoever has the highest skill check wins.
 On a tie the participant on the defensive side wins.
 If there is no defensive participant, reroll until a winner is decided.
-A dice that beats the other side's highest roll is called a **success**, and a dice that does not beat the other side's highest roll is called a **failure**.

 ### Multiple Successes